Learner4everrr/Annotated-Semantic-Predications-from-SemMedDB/README.md

 I went throught the pre-processing, fine-tuning process in `Interview task.ipynb`.
 Then develop the `task.py` for further multiple experiments.

 ## Instructions
   use `run.sh` to run multiple task at the same time.
-If more then one GPU available, could modify it to achieve parallel computing.
+If more then one GPU available, you could modify the GPU index to achieve parallel computing (e.g. in MSI).

-  Use `task.py` ro run a single experiment
+  Use `task.py` to run a single experiment

-  Results are saved in the end of `result.txt` file
+  Every new results are added in the end of `result.txt` file

 ## Single experiment examples
   - Fine-tune `Bert-base-uncased` model for `10` epochs with Training-Validation-Test split seed `3`